Nowra Bridge project - Princes Highway upgrade

 • closure of the intersection of Scenic Drive and Bridge Road to improve pedestrian safety and connectivity

-• providing a left turn lane from the Princes Highway into Pleasant Way, following community feedback
+• providing a left turn lane from the Princes Highway into Pleasant Way

 • providing signalised pedestrian activated crossings at Illaroo and Bridge Roads to improve pedestrian and cyclist safety.